-The Civic Engagement Office employs students on and off campus in order to implement the many programs and projects sponsored by the office.
-Students are employed as coordinators, office assistants, and van drivers.
-Students work individually, in pairs or teams, both on and off campus, on projects such as coordinating the America Reads/Counts Tutoring program, or coordinating VITA.
-With a strong commitment to student development, the CEO works closely with student coordinators to create opportunities for learning and growth.
-Using a multi-faceted approach, including coaching through direct supervision, trainings/workshops, reflection sessions, opportunities to attend relevant conferences, and a peer network of support among fellow student coordinators, we strive to create a learning community of staff and students.
+With a strong commitment to student development, Civic Engagement works closely with student coordinators to create opportunities for learning and growth.
+Using a multi-faceted approach that involves direct supervision, trainings, workshops, reflection sessions, relevant conferences, and a peer network of support among fellow student coordinators, we create a vibrant learning community of staff and students.